TrivadisPF/platys/README.md

 ## Where can I run `platys`?

-`platys` runs on Windows, macOS and 64-bit Linux.
+`platys` is supported on Windows, macOS and 64-bit Linux.

 Behind the scenes, `platys` runs the generator (supporting given Platform Stack) as a Docker container.
 Therefore you need to have [Docker](https://www.docker.com/get-started) installed on the machine where you create a Platform.
 To run the Platform, you also need to have [Docker Compose](https://docs.docker.com/compose/) installed on the target machine, which can be different to the one you use for generating the platform.